What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 Identifying whether your property is leasehold or freehold is an important step in the selling process.
 If you own a leasehold property, you’ll need to provide a copy of the lease to the buyer, and they may request a Leasehold Information Form (TA7) for further information on leasehold properties.

 For freehold properties, you’ll need to obtain a freehold share certificate.
 This document proves your ownership of the land on which the property is built.
-Gathering the necessary leasehold or freehold documentation early on can help ensure a smooth and efficient property sale.
+Gathering the necessary other leasehold documents or freehold documentation early on can help ensure a smooth and efficient property sale.

 Property Information Form (TA6)